antixenoinitiative/axiwiki/builds.md

 ### Python Mk.II Fighter (Shielded)

 The newly introduced Python Mk II offers a very fast, stealthy platform with excellent hardpoints but limited internals.
 This is a high-risk but very agile ship, with a turreted pulse laser which regerates a wingmate's shields.
-This ships is designed for co-operative wing flight, and relies on a Wingmate to bring a Nanite Torpedo Launcher.
+This ship is designed for co-operative wing flight, and relies on a Wingmate to bring a Nanite Torpedo Launcher.
 As with the Krait builds, the Missile Racks could be swapped for Multi-Cannons, or Guardian Shard Cannons with anti-Guardian engienering, to create a Fighter variant.

 - Armaments: 4x class 3 AX Missile Racks (Enhanced AX Misssle Racks are in the build but Sirius AX Missile Racks are the most effective)
 - 1x class 2 gimballed beam laser with Long Range and Thermal Vent